What’s wrong with The Lean Startup

 Ultimately, the lean startup is a framework, not a blueprint of steps to follow.
 It is designed to be adapted to the conditions of each specific company.

-Let me put that into context.
-One article I read suggests that The Lean Startup provides an excuse for taking unfinished products to market too quickly.
+One case that’s been made against the methodolgy is that it provides an excuse for taking unfinished products to market too quickly.
 I don’t think so.
 Turn to page 95 and read what Eric Ries says:

 Deciding how complex an MVP [Minimum Viable Product] needs to be cannot be done formulaically.
 It requires judgement.